-- ✓ On a given day, half of employee, prepare all the food to be served in the salad bar that - ✓ The students prepare for the next day's the school's daycare - ✓ The students prepare - ✓ The food service how to get students involved, see p.
+- On a given day, half of the students in a class, supported by an NPO employee, prepare all the food to be served in the salad bar that day; - ✓ The students prepare some of the food for the next day's meal during cooking workshops supervised by an educator from the school's daycare service; - ✓ The students prepare all the food during their entrepreneurship course, under the supervision of their teacher; - ✓ The food service manager supervises food preparation by student volunteers and an employee from a job reintegration program.

+For more suggestions on how to get students involved, see p.
 49.